rbowsley/lamplighthelp/source/5-5-0_Custom_Profile_Tabs.markdown

 {{Lamplight}} allows you to add as many tabs and fields as you need to in order to record your information.
-Custom tabs are unique to your organisation, and contain information that your organisation needs for its work and reporting.
+Custom tabs are unique to your organisation and contain information that your organisation needs for its work and reporting.

 To add or edit more than one field in custom tabs:
 - Click the 'edit' button on the right-hand side of the tab.